Trekking Guide to the Everest Region

 The Mountains of the Everest Region

 At 8,848m Mount Everest is, of course, the star of the show and you may be lucky enough to see expeditions preparing for their summit attempts if you trek to Base Camp in the spring.
 However, this is a region blessed with a multitude of soaring peaks such as Lhotse, Nuptse and Makalu, although it is perhaps Ama Dablam that is the most beautiful of them all.
+Whichever Everest trek you choose, you will undoubtedly enjoy spectacular views of numerous Himalayan mountains.

 The people of the Khumbu